IanSkelskey/p64-qt/README.md

-# Project64-Qt
+# N64-Qt

-A modern Qt-based reimplementation of Project64, the popular Nintendo 64 emulator.
+A modern, high-accuracy Nintendo 64 emulator with a feature-rich Qt-based interface.

-## Project Status: Active Development
+## Project Vision

-This project is making steady progress in **active development**.
-While it's not a fully functional emulator yet, the UI framework is now significantly developed with several core features implemented.
+This project aims to create **the best possible N64 emulator** by combining:
+- The high-accuracy **ares N64 emulation core**
+- A modern, feature-rich **Qt-based interface** inspired by PCSX2
+- Advanced features like **high-resolution texture support**

 ![GIF Demo](Screenshots/demo.gif)